peteroupc/peteroupc.github.io/random.md

     - was generated using a statistical or unpredictable-random implementation (as defined earlier), or
     - is based on a timestamp (but only if the reproducible result is not intended to vary during the time specified on the timestamp and within the timestamp's granularity; for example, a year/month/day timestamp for a result that varies only daily),
 2. the application needs to generate the same "random" result multiple times,
-3.  the application finds it impractical to store or distribute that "random" result without having to a use a PRNG with an application-specified seed, such as--
+3.  the application finds it impractical to store or distribute that "random" result without having to use a PRNG with an application-specified seed, such as--
     -   by saving the result to a file, or
     -   by distributing the results or the random numbers to networked users as they are generated, and
 4. the PRNG algorithm and any procedure using that algorithm to generate that "random" result will remain _stable_ as long as the relevant feature is still in use by the application.
 (Not using seeding allows either to be changed or improved without affecting the application's functionality.
-A random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no implementation-dependent behavior.
+A random number generation method is _stable_ if it uses a PRNG, outputs the same random sequence given the same seed, and has no random-number generation behavior that is unspecified, that is implementation-dependent, or that may change in the future.
 For example, `java.util.Random` is stable, while the C `rand` method is not.)

 <a id=Other_Situations></a>
 ### Other Situations